WhyNot180/UBMP4-SPKR/JOURNAL.md

 I forgot to update the journal, oops!
 Oh well, not a lot of interesting things happened during that period.
 It was mostly just me messing around with the board in class and trying to figure out if I can get onto something other than a breadboard because, quite honestly, a breadboard isn't a very permanent or visually appealing way to create my circuit.
 Other than that I've installed android studio and am watching a 4 hour tutorial on how to make an android application.
 So far, I've learned what views and layouts are, about attributes, a little bit about XML, and some stuff about buttons.
 Tomorrow will be more of the same.

+### June 9

+Today I burned myself while trying to unsolder the buzzer on the board.
+Not much else happened today.
+I'll try soldering on the big buzzer with some wires tomorrow.

+### June 10

+I wasn't able to unsolder the buzzer on my own so Mr. Lam ended up helping me (again).
+After that I haphazardly soldered the wires onto the buzzer and then onto the board.
+Tomorrow will be me continuing to try and learn android development and android studio.